 It's all in the performance, that experience of being inside the film.
 Drama, passion, excitement - from adventures to romantic comedies, with emotions driven by a full-bodied orchestral soundtrack.

-Not just for films
+Not just films

-These rooms have many other uses, such as:
+The rooms have many other uses, such as:

 Epic Box Sets